 In practice, the metrics you choose to use should be a direct reflection of the portfolio’s stated objectives and goals.
 For instance, take one of the previous goals in the above example: “Reduce the operating expenses of office property B by 6% in the next two years.”
 To track the progress on this goal, investors would want to see the asset’s operating expenses over time.

 To succeed at real estate investing, a regular review of the portfolio’s performance is a must.
 STRATAFOLIO can help.
 Our visual dashboards make it easy to read real-time data on your real estate Investments.
-Never before has it been so easy to understand as a real estate investor how your real estate portfolio is performing.
+Never before has it been so easy to understand as a real estate investor how your real estate portfolio is performing by monitoring it through effective data dashboards.